BunsDev/iMO/README.md

 all types of attacks.
 It's worth keeping in mind that optimising capital
 efficiency (less over-collat) may also introduce a degree of fragility...

 "Tote tools like mechanics...mechanisms," based on re-staking;
+Unlike rehypothecation, in crypto restaking the initial owner of
+ the stake retains control, keeping with the self-custody ethos.

 2 types of cash-settled `dues`: for synthetic `long` or `short`
 (think of these as *Itchy and Scratchy*); `credit` and `debit`
 are one force moving in opposite directions (a la [*CatDog*](https://x.com/QuidMint/status/1786703126470222054)),